Manuel Azaña: Political legacy

 According to British historian Piers Brendon, Manuel Azaña was the leading Republican politician.
 He was a well-educated would-be writer who "plotted to rid Spain of the yoke of church and king".
 A brilliant speaker, Azaña was graceful in word, but clumsy in action.
-"He was a polemical bullfighter but a political bulldozer.".
+"He was a polemical bullfighter but a political bulldozer".
 Although he preached a lofty form of liberalism, he had a mixed record as prime minister.
-He wanted to introduce a welfare state with minimum-wage, sickness benefits and paid holidays, but he never attempted to deal with the overwhelming problem of peasant poverty.
+He wanted to introduce a welfare state with a minimum wage, sickness benefits and paid holidays, but he never attempted to deal with the overwhelming problem of peasant poverty.
 He was so concerned to balance the budget that he cut back on land redistribution.
 He worked more effectively to establish a secular state, breaking the Catholic church's hold on education, legalizing civil marriage, seizing Catholic properties, expelling the Jesuit order, and tolerating the burning of church buildings such as convents for nuns.
 "All the convents in Spain are not worth a single Republican life," he proclaimed.
 As opposition mounted, he censored the press, exiled his enemies to North Africa, and formed a private militia force of Assault Guards.
 Meanwhile, his allies the anarchists were assassinating priests and nuns, and burning convents.
 Azaña tried to reform the army, by replacing outmoded equipment and closing its military academy.
 In the process he demoted its most promising general—young Francisco Franco.
 Azaña was defeated in the elections of November 1933, having antagonized extremists and alienated the moderates.
 He made a comeback in 1936 but could not hold his coalition together in the face of a civil war.
 In recent decades he has become a hero of the left in Spain.